-ТОРІС ANSWER DETAILS OSHA 33 YES Minnesota has an approved OSHA 'state-plan', which means it is at least as effective as federal OSHA.
+Торіс Answer Summary OSHA 34 YES Minnesota has an approved OSHA 'state-plan', which means it is at least as effective as federal OSHA.
 Similar to federal OSHA, Minnesota OSHA has a general duty clause that requires employers to provide employees a workplace free from recognized hazards that can cause death or serious physical harm.
 For the most part, Minnesota OSHA has incorporated federal OSHA standards.
 But there are some differences summarized here.
-Key differences that apply to dairy farms include: • A workplace accident and injury reduction (AWAIR) program - Farms are required to have a comprehensive safety and health program.
-More details. • Employer-paid PPE - Employers must provide and pay for all required personal protective equipment (PPE) for employees. • Heat Protection - Applies to farms with 11 or more workers.
+Key differences that apply to dairy farms include: A workplace accident and injury reduction (AWAIR) program - Farms are required to have a comprehensive safety and health program.
+More details.
+Employer-paid PPE - Employers must provide and pay for all required personal protective equipment (PPE) for employees.
+Heat Protection - Applies to farms with eleven (11) or more workers.
 You must have a training program for employees if they are regularly exposed to high heat environments indoors.
 "High heat" depends on the intensity of workload and humidity.
 The information from the training needs to be available in writing for workers to look at later.
 Instead of an oral training program, it can be provided in writing.
 Training has to be provided in a language the workers understand.
 More details.
-And here. • Recordkeeping - All employers with 11 or more full- or part-time workers must comply with federal OSHA recordkeeping requirements, regardless of industry.
-Follow federal OSHA for the actual process of recordkeeping (i.e. which forms, etc.) • Reporting - Must report all work-related fatalities within eight hours to Minnesota OSHA.
-Within 24 hours, must report work-related inpatient hospitalizations, amputations, or losses of an eye. • Hazard Communication and Right-to-Know requirements apply to farms with 11 or more workers.
+And here.
+Recordkeeping - All employers with eleven (11) or more full- or part-time workers must comply with federal OSHA for the actual process of recordkeeping (i.e. which forms, etc.) Reporting - Must report all work-related fatalities within eight hours to Minnesota OSHA.
+Within 24 hours, must report work-related inpatient hospitalizations, amputations, or losses of an eye.
+Hazard Communication and Right-to-Know requirements apply to farms with 11 or more workers.
 These laws include initial and annual training on chemicals and physical agents (such as noise) that employees are exposed to.
 The employer has to maintain safety data sheets.
-There are also labeling requirements for hazardous substances, but these apply to ALL farms, no m
+There are also labeling requirements for hazardous substances, but these apply to ALL farms, no matter how many employees.
+More details.
+Employers should review federal OSHA for additional requirements.
+Workers Compensation 33 YES Workers' Compensation is required but there are certain exceptions.
+Employers that are "family farms" do not have to provide workers' compensation.
+Family farm is defined as a farm operation that pays cash wages, exclusive of machine hire, to farm laborers for services during the previous year: (1) that are less than \$8,000; or, (2) that are less than the state average annual wage, if the farm operation has total liability and medical payment coverage equal to \$300,000 and \$5,000, respectively, under a farm liability insurance policy, and the policy covers injuries to farm laborers.
+More details.
+Workplace fatalities and serious injuries must be reported to the Department of Labor and Industry (Workers' Compensation Division) within 48 hours via telephone to be followed by the First Report of Injury form.
+For other injuries, where lost time exceeds three (3) calendar days, the FROI form must be submitted to the insurance company within 10 days.
+Insurance companies and self-insured employers must file the FROI form with the Department within 14 days.
+More details.
+Please note that this is separate from the reporting obligations to Minnesota OSHA.
+See the OSHA section for more details.
+Housing YES / NO Minnesota law does not explicitly address standards for permanent agricultural housing, though general landlord/tenant or public health laws may apply.
+Employers should follow best practices when providing housing - which includes, at minimum, a written housing agreement and properly maintaining the facilities.
+The FARM HR Manual has guidance around best practices for agricultural worker housing.